niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
   <br></br>

+### create-channel-group
+Coordinate balanced channels group.

+- Flags:
+  `allow`: Only allow a list of certain public keys to join a group and also specify the order of the group.
+  `capacity`: Specify the total channel capacity of all the channels in the group.
+  `fee-rate`: Specify the fee rate of the group open.
+  `size`: Specify the size of the group.
+  <br></br>
+  Example: `bos create-channel-group --allow pubkey1 --allow pubkey2 --size 3 --capacity 10000000`
+  <br></br>
+  <br></br>

 ### credentials

 Outputs credentials to access your node.
 Needs to be used in combination with `bos nodes --add`.
 Running the command without any flag will ask you a question to enter a pubkey to transfer the credentials in an encrypted way.